jawalsh/z652-Digital-Libraries-FA23/docs/assignment_metadata_practice_1.md

 Take some time to examine these items.
 From these items, think about a potential context and users to go with the content for the hypothetical digital library of these items, then come up with some functional requirements for the digital library.

-From those functional requirements, decide on 6 metadata fields plus their cardinality, obligation, content guidelines, any controlled vocabularies (e.g., Library of Congress Subject Headings), and mapping to Dublin Core.
+From those functional requirements, decide on 6 metadata fields plus their cardinality, obligation, content guidelines, and mapping to Dublin Core.

 Then describe one of the items you have using this prototype metadata application profile (MAP) to serve as an example record.